datastax/kaap/docs/crds.md

-Pod disruption budget configuration for the ZooKeeper pod.
+Pod disruption budget configuration for this component.

 <table>
     <thead>